 One-Bounce Satellite - Denver is the largest U.S. city to offer one-bounce satellite uplinks that provide real-time connections to six out of seven continents in one business day.

 Canada and Mexico - Metro Denver is also strategically located between Canada and Mexico, which are partners in the trilateral North American Free Trade Agreement (NAFTA).
 Exports to NAFTA partners represented more than one-third of Colorado's total export value in 2014.

-International Flights - With direct flights to Tokyo, London, Frankfurt, Munich, and Reykjavik, a seasonal nonstop flight to Panama City, as well as several nonstop destinations in Canada and Mexico, DEN's international passenger traffic increased by 1.7 percent in 2014.
+International Flights - With direct flights to Tokyo, London, Frankfurt, Munich, and Reykjavik, a seasonal nonstop flight to Panama City, as well as several nonstop destinations in Canada and Mexico.